thenewmona/GWG-mona-s-resturantReview/notes.md

 [What is the difference between “screen” and “only screen” in media queries?](https://stackoverflow.com/questions/8549529/what-is-the-difference-between-screen-and-only-screen-in-media-queries)

 Got the media queries to finally work , totally forgot about specificity

+10/27/2018 danny helped me with my organization of my files